-(3) Loans were issued as variable-rate loans but were fixed subsequent to their issuance.
-Certain of these loans were effectively fixed through our entry into interest rate swap agreements with the lender (as counterparty).
+(3) Loans were issued as variable-rate loans but were fixed subsequent to their issuance through our entry into interest rate swap agreements with the lender (as counterparty).
 See Note 4, "Borrowings-Interest Rate Swap Agreements," in the accompanying notes to our consolidated financial statements for further discussion on these agreements.